Social Security and Veterans

 The definition of disability and application process is different for SSA and VA disability benefits, and Veterans may begin receiving SSA benefits while they are waiting on a VA benefit decision.
 In some cases an active duty service member awaiting MEB/PEB discharge may also qualify while still active duty.

-This is why I say that SSDI is 'time limited'
+This is why I say that SSDI is 'time limited'.

 Many veterans wait for a VA decision, or they wait too long to file and go out of being insured.
 Do not wait to file for SSDI (Social Security Disability Insurance)!

-In addition to meeting Social Security's definition of disability (Which is not the same as the VA's), you must have worked long enough--and recently enough--under Social Security to qualify for disability benefits.
+In addition to meeting Social Security's definition of disability (which is not the same as the VA's), you must have worked long enough—and recently enough—under Social Security to qualify for disability benefits.
+Social Security work credits are based on your total yearly wages or self-employment income.
+You can earn up to four credits each year.

 The number of work credits you need to qualify for disability benefits depends on your age when you become disabled.
-Generally, you need 40 credits, 20 of which were earned in the last 10 years ending with the year you become disabled.
+Generally, you need 40 credits, 20 of which were earned in the last 10 years ending with the year you become disabled1.
 However, younger workers may qualify with fewer credits.

 DEFINITION OF DISABILITY